Christchurch Mosque, March 15, 2019:

 The 'shooter's' incoherent manifesto

 In the wake of the March 15 attacks, the New Zealand Government moved quickly to ban the viewing, sharing, downloading and possession of both Tarrant's manifesto and his "live-stream" of the first attack.
 David Shanks, the country’s chief censor, has said the suspected shooter’s manifesto, The Great Replacement, “promotes murder and terrorism,” and that his office is treating it like terrorist material from ISIS.
+Typically, such official pronouncements depict the manifesto as a product of the "Far Right".
+But as Congressional candidate Marjorie Taylor Greene has pointed out, in a censored tweet, this assertion is actually left-wing spin.

 NEW Zealand's banning of the Tarrant manifesto makes no sense in the absence of bans on its ideological antecedents — the manifestos of Theodore Kaczynski (the "Unabomber") and Anders Breivik, respectively.
 Both are better written and more compelling than Tarrant's incoherent ramble.